section-engineering-education/engineering-education/articles/android-rxjava/index.md

 Those are some of the ways to integrate RxJava to common tasks in an application.
 But there is a new word in the `MainViewModel` file, i.e., `CompositeDisposable`.
 A compositedisposable holds multiple disposables.
 When we subscribe to an observer, we create a disposable.

 A disposable is a link between the observable and the observer.
-This disposable needs to be destroyed if it's no longer in use.
-If not disposed, it leads to memory leaks, which is very bad for an application.
+This disposable needs to be destroyed if it’s no longer in use.
+If not disposed, it leads to memory leaks, which is terrible for an application.

 We dispose them using the `.dispose()` method.
-The preferred time to dispose them is after the activity is destroyed.
+The preferred time to dispose them is after it destroys the activity.
 Once an activity is destroyed, the `onCleared` method in the viewmodel is called.
 That method is where we dispose our disposables.
 But what if we had 100 disposables.

 It would lead to 100 statements to clear each disposable.
 That is where compositedisposables come in.
-Once a compositedisposable is disposed, all the disposables in it are also disposed.
+Once a compositedisposable is disposed, it also disposes all the disposables in it.
 We use it to hold all our disposables and have only one method call to clear all our disposables.

 #### Conclusion
 With that, we have gone through the basics of RxJava and some of its observables.
-You will notice that the the code is clean and readable.
-It also ensures better thread management to avoid memory leaks that were present with Async tasks.
+You’ll notice that the code is clean and readable.
+It also ensures better thread management to avoid memory leaks present with Async tasks.

 Go ahead and clone the repo to try out different observables.
-An installation package for the demo application can be found on [Google Drive](https://drive.google.com/file/d/1hW3fXiUErFSNzMSB4ZahTcnvUgK92Stg/view?usp=sharing).
+We can find an installation package for the demo application on [Google Drive](https://drive.google.com/file/d/1hW3fXiUErFSNzMSB4ZahTcnvUgK92Stg/view?usp=sharing).
 Next up we will look at the different RxJava operators and their different roles.

 ---
 Peer Review Contributions by: [Peter Kayere](/engineering-education/authors/peter-kayere/)